Karl Storz Endoskope: Further product launches and expansion

 After the death of Karl Storz in 1996, his daughter, Sybill, assumed leadership of the company.
 Under her guidance, the company registered over 100 new patents and achieved annual sales growth rates of 15 to 20 percent.

 In 1998, the OR1 networked operating theatre was introduced, and the following year a logistics and training centre was opened in Tuttlingen.
 In 2000, the company launched the first mobile documentation system for endoscopic use.
 A year later, the company launched the C-MAC video laryngoscope, followed by a flexible extension in 2003.
 In 2007, the company launched the C-Mac, a video laryngoscope for emergency medicine.

 In the years after 2000, Sybill Storz received a number of awards for her entrepreneurial achievements and her social commitment.
 In 2007, Karl Storz launched a medical full-HD camera named Image1, which enabled precise visualisation of tissue and vascular structures.

 In 2010, the company introduced an extracorporeal visualisation system with a high-definition camera for minimally invasive open surgery.

 In February 2011, Karl Storz opened a 1,400-square-metre visitor centre in Tuttlingen, where products from various human medical disciplines, the OR1 operating room, and the Office1 connected treatment room were showcased.
 In 2013, the company opened a new logistics centre in Neuhausen ob Eck for 300 employees.
 Additionally, a visitor and training centre was inaugurated at the newly established branch in Berlin, located in the former Kaiserin Augusta Hospital.
 That same year, the company presented a new camera technology with endoscopic imaging for the full-HD camera Image1 at Medica.

 In 2017, it was the subject of several lawsuits concerning deaths following use of morcellators that it sold; in 2014 the FDA had advised that these devices should be withdrawn from the market due to the risk of spreading cancer and while Ethicon, the market leader, had withdrawn their devices, Karl Storz had not.
 In 2017, it changed its corporate form from GmbH to Societas Europaea.

-In 2019, Karl-Christian Storz took over the management of the operational business and his mother Sybill Storz became head of the supervisory board.
+In 2019, Karl-Christian Storz took over the management of the operational business and his mother Sybill became head of the supervisory board.